bxlab/cmdb-quantbio/assignments/lab/scRNA-seq/assignment/index.md

 In this step, you will be visualizing the clusters you identified in the previous steps using two separate approaches: UMAP and t-SNE.
 UMAP and t-SNE are both dimensionality reduction tools for visualizing structure in your data, just like PCA, but they make fewer assumptions about how the data actually is structured.

-Before you can produce UMAP and tSNE plots, you'll actually need to run the UMAP and tSNE algorithms, which essentially "embed" your high-dimensional data into two dimenions.
+Before you can produce UMAP and tSNE plots, you'll actually need to run the UMAP and tSNE algorithms, which essentially "embed" your high-dimensional data into two dimensions.

 Use the [scanpy documentation](https://scanpy.readthedocs.io/en/stable/api.html) to find a **tool** function to run the UMAP algorithm on your data.
 Note that to create the UMAP transformation, you need to specify `maxiter`.
 We suggest 900.